vaibhav-2004/project-ml-training-/README.md

 # project-ml-training-
-trying to create a ucl prediction model
+trying to create a prem league prediction model